hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

-*   The person you are online with is who they say they are?
+*   Is the person you are connecting with online who they say they are?
-*   What they say is true?
+*   Are the claims they are making true?

 As the famous New Yorker cartoon goes - "[No one knows you are on a dog on the Internet](https://en.wikipedia.org/wiki/On_the_Internet,_nobody_knows_you%27re_a_dog)".
 How do we handle these challenges today?